-ITP 105 Vocabulary Development for Interpreters: English
+ITP 105 Vocabulary Development for Interpreters: English (1-0) 1 cr.

 Focuses on increasing vocabulary and developing English language skills.
 Emphasizes one or more of the following: subjectspecific terminology; idioms, metaphors and figures of speech; vocabulary pertaining to current local, national and world events.
 Students will also analyze meaning of lexical items in order to produce equivalents based on meaning versus form.
 This course is designed for interpreting students.
 May be repeated for a total of two credit hours.